-Gibbons, a Democrat, was the representative for Florida’s 11th congressional district from 1993 to 1996.
+Gibbons was the representative for Florida’s 11th congressional district and was a Democrat.
+He served from 1993 to 1996.

 Gibbons is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).